 Completing a self-assessment tax return will require you to calculate the tax you owe to HMRC for your own earnings.
 When you are self-employed, it is important to remember that you only pay income tax on your profits.
 To work out profit you simply need to deduct your business expenses from your total income.
 It is for this reason that it is essential to keep accurate records of your spending and earning.
 Should you run a business where there are lots of transactions to keep up with, you may want to consider using a bookkeeping service.
 The amount of tax you need to pay on your profit as a self-employed person is the same as if you were employed.
 The percentage is split out in different income bands:

-Don’t forget that everyone is entitled to the standard personal allowance of £11,850 which means you can earn up to this much in profit tax free.
-This allowance is due to increase to £12,000 in the tax year 2019/20.
+Don’t forget that everyone is entitled to the standard personal allowance of £12,500 which means you can earn up to this much in profit tax free.

 For anyone earning over £100,000, the personal allowance is reduced by £1 for everyone £2 of income over the threshold.